Intel (NASDAQ:INTC) Issues Q3 Earnings Guidance

-Intel (NASDAQ:INTC – Get Free Report) updated its third quarter earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of ($0.03) for the period, compared to the consensus estimate of $0.31.
+Intel (NASDAQ:INTC – Get Free Report) issued an update on its third quarter earnings guidance on Thursday morning.
+The company provided EPS guidance of ($0.03) for the period, compared to the consensus EPS estimate of $0.31.
 The company issued revenue guidance of $12.5-$13.5 billion, compared to the consensus revenue estimate of $14.43 billion.
 Intel also updated its Q3 2024 guidance to -0.030–0.030 EPS.

-The business also recently declared a quarterly dividend, which will be paid on Sunday, September 1st.
-Shareholders of record on Wednesday, August 7th will be paid a $0.125 dividend.
-The ex-dividend date is Wednesday, August 7th.
-This represents a $0.50 dividend on an annualized basis and a yield of 2.33%.
-Intel’s dividend payout ratio (DPR) is currently 52.08%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Sunday, September 1st.
+Investors of record on Wednesday, August 7th will be paid a dividend of $0.125 per share.
+The ex-dividend date of this dividend is Wednesday, August 7th.
+This represents a $0.50 annualized dividend and a yield of 2.33%.
+Intel’s dividend payout ratio (DPR) is 52.08%.

 Intel Company Profile